log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* All declarations must end with a semi-colon, even the last one, to avoid error
+* All declarations must end with a semi-colon, even the last one, to avoid error.

 ```css
 /* Bad */